fong-lab/fong-lab-old-website/research/index.md

 %}

 {% capture text %}
 With any perturbation to activity or experience, the probability that a neural circuit will undergo plasticity is state-dependent.
-For instance, the capacity for plasticity changes with age, lending support to the concept of critical periods.
-We develop neural interfaces and control architectures for precisely regulating spiking activity to create activity states that promote plasticity at the cellular, synaptic, and circuit levels.
+For instance, the capacity for plasticity tends to decline with age, lending support to the concept of critical periods.
+We develop neural interfaces and control architectures for precisely regulating spiking to create activity states that support plasticity at the cellular, synaptic, and circuit levels.
 <br>

 {:.center}